-4. Discussion
+4 Discussion

-A DEB-accumulation model was developed and validated with data available from the North Sea and the N. Ionian Sea, to study the MPs accumulation by wild M. edulis and cultured M. galloprovincialis, grown in different, representative environments.
+A DEB-accumulation model was developed and validated with data available from the North Sea and the N Ionian Sea, to study the MPs accumulation by wild M. edulis and cultured M. galloprovincialis, grown in different, representative environments.
 Although the study is limited by scarce validation data, it should be noted the MPs accumulation model parameter set, except one tuning parameter (k_f), was extracted from the literature (Table 3), assuming that mussels adopt a common defensive mechanism against inedible particles (i.e. silt, MPs).
-Thus, the theoretical background constructed by Saraiva et al., (2011a) (based on Kooijman, 2010) regarding the feeding and excretion processes of the mussel remains unspoiled.
-Through the strong theoretical background of DEB theory, this study highlights that the accumulation of MPs by the mussel is highly depended on the prevailing environmental conditions which control the amount of MPs that the mussel filtrates and excretes.
+Thus, the theoretical background constructed by Saraiva et al. (2011a) (based on Kooijman, 2010) regarding the feeding and excretion processes of the mussel remains unspoiled.
+Through the strong theoretical background of DEB theory, this study highlights that the accumulation of MPs by the mussel is highly dependent on the prevailing environmental conditions which control the amount of MPs that the mussel filtrates and excretes.

-Towards a generic DEB model, the applied function of the half saturation coefficient $(f(x) = a [CHL - a]^b + c)$ successfully captures the physiological responses and thus the growth rate of the cultured mussel at the N. Ionian Sea implementation.
+Towards a generic DEB model, the applied function of the half-saturation coefficient, $f(x) = a \cdot [CHL a]^b + c$, successfully captures the physiological responses and thus the growth rate of the cultured mussel at the N Ionian Sea implementation.
 In the current study, this method led to a robust and generic DEB growth model able to simulate the mussel growth in representative mussel habitats of the Mediterranean Sea, covering a range of productivity and sea surface temperature.
-This approach supports and takes a step further of Bourles et al. (2008) suggestion about a seasonally varied half saturation coefficient, demonstrating an improvement of the food quantifier.
-The applied function of X_k considers the daily CHL-a fluctuations, and thus the seasonal variation of the seawater composition.
-As more field data becomes available from various environments, the applied approach could result to more generic formulations for the site-specific parameter X_k , so that the model could be applied in several areas of interest, where field growth data are absent and/or to simulate the potential mussel growth in the 2D space.
+This approach supports and takes one step further by using the Bourlès et al. (2008) suggestion about a seasonally varied half-saturation coefficient, demonstrating an improvement of the food quantifier.
+The applied function of X_k considers the daily CHL a fluctuations and, thus, the seasonal variation of the seawater composition.
+As more field data become available from various environments, the applied approach could result to more generic formulations for the site-specific parameter X_k , so that the model could be applied in several areas of interest, where field growth data are absent and/or to simulate the potential mussel growth in the 2D space.